 ECLs are a probability-weighted estimate of credit losses.
 ECLs for financial assets that are not credit-impaired at the reporting date are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due in accordance with the contract and the cash flows that the Company expects to receive).
 ECLs for financial assets that are credit-impaired at the reporting date are measured as the difference between the gross carrying amount and the present value of estimated future cash flows.
-ECLs are discounted at the effective interest rate of the financial asset which is 0% for all financial assets at amortised cost.
 The maximum period considered when estimating ECLs is the maximum contractual period over which the Group is exposed to credit risk.
 The measurement of ECLs considers information about past events and current conditions, as well as supportable information about future events and economic conditions.
 The Group reviews its impairment methodology for estimating the ECLs, taking into account forward-looking information in determining the appropriate level of allowance.
 In addition, it identifies indicators and set up procedures for monitoring for significant increases in credit risk.